-As discussed under question 15, the US agencies stated in a 2007 report that they are unlikely to bring an enforcement action challenging the unconditional unilateral refusal to license patents.
-Similarly, the Federal Circuit has held that a refusal to license or share IP is lawful and cannot give rise to antitrust liability (In re Independent Service Organizations Antitrust Litigation, 203 F3d 1322 (Federal Circuit 2000)).
-However, at least one appellate court has held that although a refusal to license is presumptively lawful as a legitimate exercise of the statutory right to exclude, the presumption can be overridden by evidence that the refusal was a pretextual effort to harm rivals (Image Technical Services, Inc v Kodak Co, 125 F3d 1195 (Ninth Circuit 1997)).
+The US agencies stated in a 2007 report that they are unlikely to bring an enforcement action challenging the unconditional unilateral refusal to license patents.
+Similarly, the Federal Circuit has held that a refusal to license or share IP is lawful and cannot give rise to antitrust liability.
+In re Independent Service Organizations Antitrust Litigation, 203 F3d 1322 (Federal Circuit 2000).
+One appellate court has held that although a refusal to license is presumptively lawful as a legitimate exercise of the statutory right to exclude, the presumption can be overridden by evidence that the refusal was a pretextual effort to harm rivals.
+Image Technical Services, Inc v Kodak Co., 125 F3d 1195 (Ninth Circuit 1997).
 Although Kodak has not been overruled, it has not been followed widely and has been criticised for its reliance on the subjective intent of the IP owner and the court's failure to provide sensible guidance on distinguishing a legitimate versus pretextual exercise of the right to exclude.
-The Ninth Circuit is likely to revisit the issue in Qualcomm's appeal of the district court decision in Federal Trade Commission v Qualcomm (2019 U.S. Dist.
-LEXIS 86219 (N.D.
-Cal.
-21 May 2019).
+In reversing a district court decision, the Ninth Circuit more recently held that patent owner has no antitrust duty to deal with rivals except in the limited circumstances described by the Supreme Court.
+FTC v Qualcomm, 969 F.3d 974 (Ninth Circuit 2020), citingVerizon Communications Inc v Law Offices of Curtis v Trinko LLP, 540 US 398 (2004).